ROBPEP19/testsRepository/README.md

 Everything not under the GNU General Public License v3.0 in this repository (including photographs, diagrams, etc) is under the Creative Commons Attribution Share Alike 4.0 International license

 A copy of each license can be found in the [LICENSE](LICENSE.txt) file.

+## 9. ENGINEERING JOURNAL

+As we mentionad on the introduction, to comply with the competition rules, we have also included a [**Engineering Journal**](/engineering-journal.pdf) in PDF format.
+This document is a compilation of the information explained throughout this repository.

+We highly recommend to check out this document, as it is a better looking version of what can be found here at the repository and easier to use.